 Do you love being stuck in traffic?
 Visit NYC.
 Driving in NYC is a nightmare, and downtown NYC is loud and in perpetual movement.
 From Times Square, to Madison Square Garden, to the High Line, Battery Park and Wall Street with its famous sculpture of the Charging Bull, all requires moving around NYC.
 So, let someone else do the driving, learn about these places with a guide and focus on taking good photographs.
 Hop-on, Hop-off buses may be super touristic, but with limited time in a city, it can be a simple and easy way to take in as many of the top tourist attractions as possible.
 It’s a guilty pleasure of mine when visiting new cities, and essential if you’re a first-time visitor with limited time.

 These Top 10 tourism attractions, as I mentioned before, are essential for any New York City visit—no matter if you’re a first-time visitor or travel regularly to the city.
-The thing about NYC is that it’s so easy to discover new places on each visit—from street food vendors, small indie bookshops, new street markets… But somehow these main attractions always seduce me and make me wonder why haven’t I yet moved to NYC (until I remember the real estate prices).
+The thing about NYC is that it’s so easy to discover new places on each visit—from street food vendors, small indie bookshops, new street markets… But somehow these main attractions always seduce me and make me wonder why haven’t I yet moved to NYC (until I remember the hassle of buying or renting real estate in NYC).

 There’s no question: NYC is one of the best cities of the world.
 Unfortunately for many tourists it can be a challenge to see and do it all during a short holiday visit, but that’s why the smartest tourists use discount packages like the New York Explorer Pass to save money, but importantly: to save time.
 You don’t want to be that tourist who went to NYC and skipped the MoMa because of the queues!